 Offered by the Local Government Partnership (UMSL Public Policy Administration, Center for Ethics in Public Life, and East-West Gateway Council of Governments) and the American Planning Association–St. Louis Metropolitan Section.

 These modules cover the fundamentals of planning and zoning and critical components in the work of the planning and zoning commission.
 You may register for the full course (seven modules) or take individual modules of your choice.
-To register for the full course, please click here; to register for individual modules, see the module descriptions below; to register by phone, please call (314) 516-5994.

 - Module 1 | Planning and Placemaking: Developing and Maintaining Healthy Communities | October 8 | Register Online

 Why is good planning important to the future of the St. Louis region?
 This session will illustrate the impact of planning and zoning decisions made at the municipal and county levels on developing and maintaining healthy, sustainable communities.
 It will demonstrate the importance of creating a sense of place and will explore the history of planning and emerging planning trends.

 The Trainer: Wayne Oldroyd, AICP, director of community development, City of Maryland Heights, MO